ChristianVillalba/CS50-django/README.md

 A Task Management App.
 It returns a list of taks and we can delete Items.
 It uses a form to add new tasks.
+It uses Template Inheritance to create continuity through the pages.
-It uses sessions to personalise what is displayed to each different user
+It uses sessions to personalise what is displayed to each different user.

 ## NOTES:
 These notes were taken during the lecture: